KTH-Library/swecris/README.md

 #> $ total_funding                                <dbl> 49450000
 ```

-Given an organisation, get information about projects:
+**Goal**: Given an organisation, get its id and then get information
+about three associated projects whose funding start date soon will be
+here:

 ``` r